AP6YC/AdaptiveResonance.jl/docs/src/getting-started/whatisart.md

 However, it was shown that the learning stability of Grossberg Networks degrades as the number of represented categories increases.
 Discoveries in the neurocognitive theory and breakthroughs in their implementation led to the introduction of a recurrent connections between the two fields of the network to stabilize the learning.
 These breakthroughs were based upon the discovery that autonomous learning depends on the interplay and agreement between *perception* and *expectation*, frequently referred to as bottom-up and top-down processes.
-Furthermore, it is *resonance* between these states in the frequency domain that gives rise to conscious experiences and that permit adaptive weights to change, leading to the phenomenon of learning.
+Furthermore, it is *resonance* between these states in the frequency domain that gives rise to conscious experiences and that permit adaptive weights to change, leading to the phenomea of attention and learning.
 The theory has many explanatory consequences in psychology, such as why attention is required for learning, but its consequences in the engineering models are that it stabilizes learning in cooperative-competitive dynamics, such as interconnected fields of neurons, which are most often chaotic.

 Chapters 18 and 19 of the book by [Neural Network Design by Hagan, Demuth, Beale, and De Jesus](https://hagan.okstate.edu/NNDesign.pdf) provide a good theoretical basis for learning how these network models were eventually implemented into the first binary-vector implementation of ART1.